zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 low, inferior intent, and insignificant的."
 People who are impure have the wisdom of their own interests.

-"Should walk alone like a rhinoceros horn": ""Only", the single enlightened person named as a monk alone...
+"Should walk alone like a rhinoceros": ""Only", the single enlightened person named as a monk alone...
 (Omitted) "Should do", there are eight kinds of activities...
-(Omitted) "Like a rhinoceros Horn-like", like the horn of a rhinoceros is truly unique... (omitted)."
-It means that you should walk alone like a rhino horn.
+(Omitted) "Like a rhinoceros-like", like the rhinoceros is truly unique... (omitted)."
+It means that you should walk alone like a rhinoceros.

 Because of that, the single enlightened person said: